aqandrew/capitaloto/pages/insurance.md

 ---
 Most plans require co-payments; some plans require referrals and/or have high deductibles.
 If you are unsure about the requirements of your plan, please contact your insurance carrier prior to your appointment.

 As a reminder, please remember to bring your insurance card, any referrals, and a list of current medications you are taking to your appointment.
 We collect co-payments at the time of your visit.

-If your insurance plan has a high deductible which you have not met, please be prepared to make the following payments at the time of your visit:
+**Note**: If your insurance plan has a *high deductible which you have not met*, please be prepared to make the following payments at the time of your visit:

 - $175.00 for new patients
 - $75.00 for existing patients